BrewBlox/brewblox-documentation/docs/dev/reference/event_logging.md

 ## State

 Published state data is expected to be consumed immediately.
-An optional validity duration can be provided to help caching.
+A `ttl` (time to live) field must be provided to help caching.

 ### Publishing state